Groovv vs Discogs: A Companion App, Not a Competitor (2026)

 Discographic - A polished third-party Discogs client for iOS.
 Better than the official Discogs app for collection browsing, with Spotify and Apple Music integration. iOS only, fully dependent on the Discogs API, and no unique collection features beyond a cleaner UI.

-None of these offer the Crate Flick view, play and clean history, the Grading Assistant, grading history with photos, or the visual analytics Groovv provides.
+None of them offer the Crate Flick view, play and clean history, the Grading Assistant, grading history with photos, or the visual analytics Groovv provides.
+And none of them have a social layer at all - no collector profiles, no following, no Taste Match.

 The Verdict: Discogs and Groovv, Together

 Discogs for the marketplace, the database, and the community.
-Groovv for your personal collection — the visual browsing, the play and clean tracking, the grading assistant, the analytics, and a way to share your collection that actually does it justice.
+Groovv for your personal collection - the visual browsing, the play and clean tracking, the grading assistant, the analytics, the collectors community, and a way to share your collection that actually does it justice.

 They solve different problems.
 Discogs tells you everything there is to know about a record.
 Groovv makes your collection feel like something you're proud to live with.